Trump’s Campaign Is Reportedly Pessimistic About Winning Michigan Again

 In light of the poor poll numbers, several GOP leaders met at the biennial Mackinac Republican Leadership Conference to discuss their strategy for the state and country at large.
 Prominent conservative figures such as Vice President Mike Pence and House Minority Leader Kevin McCarthy were among the attendees.

 It has been reported that much of their focus will likely be on Wayne County, a liberal population center encompassing the Detroit metro area.
 Though Hillary Clinton won the county in 2016, Trump was able to eat away at a sizable amount of her support.
-If Democrats could win back those votes that were lost by Clinton but won by Obama, it is likely that Michigan could turn blue once more.
+If Democrats could win back those votes that were lost by Clinton, but won by Obama, it is likely that Michigan could turn blue once more.

 Republicans also worry that Democrats will be eager not to make the mistakes suffered three years ago, and campaign heavily in Michigan, in addition to the other rust belt states.